revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 For example, many biogeographic models, including the popular Dispersal-Extirpation-Cladogenesis model described in {% page_ref biogeo/biogeo_intro %}, include cladogenetic change.

-`plotAncStatesPie()` is a special case of `plotAncStatesMAP()` where the symbols at nodes are pie charts of the most probable states for that node plus an "other" category of any remaining probability.
+`plotAncStatesPie()` represents the distribution of ancestral states at nodes as pie charts of the three most probable states for that node plus an "other" category of any remaining probability.
 We demonstrate this functionality with a visualization of the ancestral ranges of Hawaiian silverswords estimated using a DEC biogeographic analysis and include shoulder states to indicate cladogenetic as well as anagenetic changes.
 Because of the large number of states in this analysis (15 possible ranges and one "other" category), more pre-plotting processing is necessary.
-We pass the appropriate ancestral area names to`processAncStates()` and specify custom colors in a named vector.
+We pass the appropriate ancestral area names to `processAncStates()` and specify custom colors in a named vector.
-To plot the ancestral states, we provide the processed data, specify that the data are "cladogenetic", add text labels to the tips specifying the character state, and modify sizes and horizontal positions for aesthetics.
+To plot the ancestral states, we provide the processed data, specify that the corresponding model is "cladogenetic", add text labels to the tips specifying the character state, and modify sizes and horizontal positions for aesthetics.
 We also modify the order at which states appear in the legend and the legend position.

 ```R